Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Mitigating Catastrophic Forgetting by Freezing Conflicting Parameters

-where $\odot$ denotes the Hadamard (element-wise) product.
-According to Eq.~\eqref{eq:loss_exp}, the change in loss on Mastered Set $\mathcal{M}$ after parameter update is given by
+where $\odot$ denotes the Hadamard product.
+The change in loss on $\mathcal{M}$ after parameter update is given by

-In practical settings, it is almost impossible for all parameter gradients to be exactly zero.
-Therefore, we have

-This result indicates that, under the assumption of an infinitesimally small learning rate $\eta$, CNL guarantees a monotonic decrease of the loss on Mastered Set $\mathcal{M}$.
-In other words, CNL theoretically prevents catastrophic forgetting.
+This indicates that, given full access to the samples in $\mathcal{M}$, under a first-order approximation and with an infinitesimally small learning rate, CPL guarantees that the loss on $\mathcal{M}$ does not increase during knowledge injection.

-To experimentally evaluate the effectiveness of CNL, we performed knowledge injection using both CNL and conventional fine tuning (FT).
-Their forgetting was compared under the constraint that CNL learned at least as many new samples as FT.
-As shown in Table~\ref{tab:ft_vs_cbl}, FT forgets a number of mastered samples comparable to the amount of newly injected knowledge, whereas CNL achieve zero forgetting.
+To experimentally evaluate the effectiveness of CPL, we performed knowledge injection using both CPL and conventional fine tuning (FT) under an ideal situation where $\mathcal{M}$ can be fully accessed.
+The case where $\mathcal{M}$ is not explicitly available will be discussed in Section \ref{sec:out}.

+CPL and FT are compared under the premise that CPL learns no fewer questions than FT.
+Table~\ref{tab:ft_vs_cbl} shows that FT forgets a number of mastered samples comparable to the amount of newly injected knowledge, whereas CPL forgets zero samples when $\mathcal{M}$ is fully available.
+This demonstrates that CPL effectively mitigates forgetting while maintaining strong capability for knowledge injection.
-Although CNL exhibits excellent performance in preventing forgetting, \textbf{we have to point out that CNL achieves zero forgetting only under two restrictive conditions}: (i) the learning rate $\eta$ is sufficiently small, and (ii) Mastered Set $\mathcal{M}$ is explicitly known.
-The case where Mastered Set $\mathcal{M}$ is not explicitly available will be discussed in Section \ref{sec:out}.